-PSY128 - PSYCHOPEDAGOGICAL INTERVENTIONS FOR CHILDREN AND Title: ADOLESCENTS WITH SPECIAL EDUCATIONAL NEEDS OR DISABILITY
+PSY128 - PSYCHOPEDAGOGICAL INTERVENTIONS FOR CHILDREN AND ADOLESCENTS WITH SPECIAL EDUCATIONAL NEEDS OR DISABILITY

-Faculty: Diamanto Filippatou
+Diamanto Filippatou

 The aim of the course is to acquaint students with modern psychopedagogical and psychosocial interventions to effectively address learning difficulties and the adaptation of students with special educational needs and/or disability in the school context.
 The course focuses on the cases of students with intellectual disabilities, autism spectrum disorder, attention deficit disorder and/or hyperactivity disorder (ADHD), behavioural and psychosocial adjustment problems, as well as on students with sensory impairment (vision and hearing).
 Emphasis is placed on strategies and techniques for adapting and diversifying the teaching and learning environment, designing individualized educational and intervention programmes aimed at developing psychosocial skills for the inclusion of students with the above special educational needs in general education units.
 Counselling and psychopedagogical interventions are discussed with families of children with special educational needs and/or disability.
 Through case studies and applied examples, the understanding of the basic psycho-pedagogical approaches is sought in the light of a systematic model of school intervention for children with special educational needs and/or disability, their parents and teachers.
-As an option, students may conduct a project based on literature review.
+As an option, students may conduct a project based on literature https://eclass.uoa.gr/courses/PSYCH208

-Group: IV ECTS: 4 Semester: WINTER Type: ELECTIVE PSY129 - PSYCHOLOGICAL ASSESSMENT: PRINCIPLES, METHODS, AND
+PSY129 - PSYCHOLOGICAL ASSESSMENT: PRINCIPLES, METHODS, AND